Mehr Chand Mahajan

 Mehr Chand Mahajan (23 December 1889 – 11 December 1967) was an Indian jurist and politician who was the third chief justice of the Supreme Court of India.
 Prior to that he was the prime minister of the state of Jammu and Kashmir during the reign of Maharaja Hari Singh and played a key role in the accession of the state to India.
 He was the Indian National Congress nominee on the Radcliffe Commission that defined the boundaries of India and Pakistan.

-Mahajan made his name as an accomplished lawyer, a respected judge, and an influential politician.
-As a judge he was incisive and forthright and had many leading judgements to his credit.
+Mahajan made his name as a lawyer, a respected judge, and a politician.
+As a judge, he had many leading judgments to his credit.

 Early life

 Mehr Chand Mahajan was born on 23 December 1889 at Tika Nagrota in the Kangra district of Punjab, British India (now in Himachal Pradesh).
 His father, Lala Brij Lal, was an advocate, who later established a reputed legal practice at Dharmsala.

 After completing middle school, Mahajan went to study in the Government College, Lahore, graduating in 1910.
 He enrolled in M.Sc.
 Chemistry, but switched to law following persuasion from his father.
 He earned an LL.B. degree in 1912.